 The best time to use coconut oil is after a bath or shower.
-Some people also like to add a bit of coconut oil to the bath.
+Some people also like to add a bit of coconut oil to bath water.

-The following natural remedies may also help to soothe and eliminate symptoms of eczema:
+The following natural remedies may also help ease eczema symptoms:

 - Apple cider vinegar.
 The acidity and antimicrobial effects of apple cider vinegar may relieve symptoms of eczema.
 However, the high concentration of acid can irritate or burn sensitive skin, so use caution.

 - Omega-3 supplements.
-Taking omega-3 fish oil supplements can boost the immune system and prevent flare-ups.
+Taking omega-3 fish oil supplements may boost the immune system and prevent flare-ups.

 - Vitamin D. These supplements may help prevent eczema symptoms.